 Surprisingly, the gut and the brain have a close relationship.
 They are connected directly by the vagus nerve.
 Within the walls of the digestive system lies what’s called the “Second Brain,” or the enteric nervous system, and communicates with the brain through the vagus nerve and nervous system, otherwise known as the gut-brain axis.
 The health of our gut, or lack thereof, is connected to our emotional and psychological health.
 Increased permeability or ‘leaky gut,’ through the influence of sugar, has influence within the brain.

 The impact of sugar on the gut microbiome, the community of microscopic bacteria that inhabits our intestines, is tremendous.
 Sugar, alongside the Standard American Diet, wreaks havoc within the gut, which compromises the integrity of the gut lining.
 As mentioned above, “leaky gut” is a result of this impact.
 Changes in our gut microbiota result in changes in our brain chemistry, making us more susceptible to mental health concerns, like depression and anxiety.
+Because of connections like this, it is important to pursue healthy holistic living, taking physical, mental, emotional and spiritual factors into account.

 How can I be more proactive about monitoring sugar in my diet?